Huawei/OpenStackClient_VBS/README.rst

                  .......

-Cloud-Eye-Service Client contains commands list in table below, use -h option to get more useage
+Volume-Backup-Service Client contains commands list in table below, use -h option to get more usage

 1. Show Help for `Create Volume Backup`